 How to Decorate on a Budget: 5 Crucial Tips

 Generally, I splurge only on key pieces that should last a lifetime (or at least 10 to 15 years) and that really serve as the foundation for my designs–kind of like staple items in your wardrobe.
 When you are trying to stretch your decorating budget, it's tempting to nickel and dime everything.
 But sometimes that can cost you more in the long run.
 I have learned the hard way that buying an inexpensive sofa means I am purchasing a new one just a few years later.
 Learn from my mistakes.
 Consider designating a significant portion of your budget on:

 - A high-quality and timeless couch.
 Purchase a quality piece that is comfortable and timeless.
 Avoid a super trendy fabric, color or design.
 You can spice it up with inexpensive throw pillows.
-When we purchased a new sectional for our family room, we invested in one that is well-built, super comfy with clean lines and neutral/durable fabric.
+When we purchased the West Elm Harmony sectional sofa for our family room, we invested in one that is well-built, super comfy with clean lines and neutral/durable fabric.
 I feel confident we will still have this sofa when our kids leave for college and beyond.
 (This is our sofa if you are curious).

 - An awesome bed and mattress.
 If you are decorating your bedroom, don't skimp on the bed or mattress.
 We spend 1/3 of our lives in bed–that time should be spent in comfort!
 And a great bed frame can make the difference in transforming your room from feeling like a dorm room to looking like a sophisticated, adult retreat.